Trappe Digital LLC may earn commissions from sponsored links and content. When you click and buy you also support us.

 What’s a deepfake?

 Regardless of the use case, a deepfake uses artificial intelligence technology to create a realistic-looking version of a person that includes some kind of spoken words – typically ones that the person hasn’t actually spoken.
-In this case, a deepfake of football coach Brian Ferentz says something Brian never said about doubters.
+Some bad actors certainly have and can use this technology to make it appear people say something they haven’t said – especially easy to do with people who have a lot of public content and appearances.

 Another scenario could bewhere I create a deepfake of myself.
 Here’s an example of my deepfake reading a section from my thought leadership article.
 I created this with Hey Gen.